Yash-Bandal/DeltaX-Bootcamp/SQL/02_sql_crud_and_schema/07_Indexes.md

 The index pages are sorted, not the data pages , then bottom to top same BTree operation as clustered index

+The sorted pointers are mapped to respective indexes, eg, pointer 1-> index 1, so at the end when user request index 13, BTree takes flow to pointer 13-> that is mapped to Index 13

 <br>
 <div align = "center">
 <img width="500" alt="image" src="https://github.com/user-attachments/assets/238c757a-5fb4-4d23-a926-413690ef0326" />